-Hero Lebanese firefighter Sahar Fares buried after Beirut blast
+Hero Lebanese firefighter Sahar Fares buried after fatal Beirut blast

 Firefighter Sahar Fares was one of the first responders to reach a blaze inside the Port of Beirut on Tuesday which moments later was the site of a massive explosion that killed over 135 people and damaged half of the Lebanese capital.